-Recently I went after calicos out of Dana Point.
+Recently I went after calicos out of Dana Point with my buddy Manny.
 He bought the kayaks and in turn, I showed him some of my bass spots in Capo beach.
 The morning starter out foggy but soon cleared by 8 am.
 We ran into a bite just as soon as the sun peaked through the fog.
 I brought a nice three pounder home just to make a grilled calico bass recipe.

 My new recipe teaches you how to cook a whole calico.
 Starting with how to scale it, then gut, gill and clean it.
 Finally how to prep it for the grill and then cooking it.
 This recipe also includes a very citrusy baste that bathes the whole fish with juicy fresh orange and lime juices.
 If you’ve ever wanted to cook a grilled calico bass recipe, this is it.

 - 3-4 whole calico, scaled, gutted, gilled, 2 slits on each side

 - 2 medium oranges, 1 juiced, 1 sliced

 - 3 medium limes, 2 juiced, 1 sliced